 - Exploring the world.

-Probability of types of decks to receive as gifts:
+Probability of types of cards to receive as gifts:

-All of Nemelex's abilities deal with manipulating or controlling decks.
-Nemelex will gift you additional decks as you gain more piety.
+All of Nemelex's abilities deal with manipulating or controlling cards.
+Nemelex will gift you additional cards as you gain more piety.

 Piety level -: "Pannier"